CognitiveVR/xrprivacyframework/readme.md

 XRPF is not a privacy policy and is not legally binding - it is a framework to inform participants about data the app is recording.
 An App Developer and Tools Developer should have a privacy policy to specify how data is collected and used in greater detail available in their application and/or website, and disclose any applicable subprocessors.

-XRPF is an framework that defines consent between the App Developer and the participant about the types of data being recorded, falling into 5 categories:
+XRPF is an framework that defines consent between the App Developer and the participant about the types of data being recorded, falling into 7 categories:

 - Hardware Data
 - Spatial Data
+- Room Capture Data
 - Location Data
 - Biometric Data
 - Social Data
+- Audio Data

 What can the App Developer do with the data after recorded?